Hong Kong Philharmonic Orchestra: Arrigo Foa

 Bard continued his directorship of the orchestra after the debut.
 In 1953, Bard invited the Italian violinist and conductor Arrigo Foa to take over the orchestra, and Bard worked as the concertmaster and deputy conductor of the Orchestra.

 Foa was a professional musician who joined Shanghai Municipal Orchestra as concertmaster in 1919.
 He succeeded Mario Paci as the conductor of the Shanghai orchestra in 1942, under the Japanese occupation.
 Foa migrated to Hong Kong in 1953 and led the orchestra immediately.
 He led the orchestra to play a critically acclaimed concert with pianist Louis Kentner.

 Under the professional training of Foa, the orchestra improved rapidly, and gained a higher reputation in the city.
 Collaborating artists included pianist Julius Katchen and violinist Ruggiero Ricci.

 Hong Kong Philharmonic Orchestra

 In 1957, members of the orchestra decided to separate the group from Sino-British Club.
 As an independent organisation, the orchestra was renamed to the Hong Kong Philharmonic Orchestra, and registered as the Hong Kong Philharmonic Society.
 Most of the musicians remained, and Foa and Bard stayed on the same positions in the new ensemble.

-In 1974, Hong Kong Philharmonic Orchestra became the first professional orchestra in Hong Kong, while the Sino-British Club dismissed in the same year.

-The orchestra now gives more than 140 performances annually to an audience of over 180,000.
-International musicians who have collaborated with the orchestra in recent years include: